xinglin/hugo-site/content/blog/reInvent2018.md

 ** Elastic graphic / Elastic Inference: add GPU on-demand to normal EC2 instances, only for graphic or inference tasks ** 100 Gpbs NIC: c5n instances

+* S3 storage:
+** Intelligent tiering: automatically migrate objects from S3 standard to S3 infrequent access, to save customer S3 storage cost
+** Glacier deep archive: a tape replacement solution.
+Even cheaper than Glacier.

+* AWS DataSync Service: migrate data from on-premise NFS server to S3/EFS.
+Need to deply a VM at on-premise datacenter to run the DataSync agent.

 * New Database services
 ** AWS Quantum Ledger Database (QLDB): to store immutable, and cryptographically verifiable transaction logs where there is a central trusted authority.
 ** AWS Timestream: time series database